trey-rosius/babysitter_api/README.md

 What if there's an online service, just for stuff like this ?
 - Where you can meet people willing to carryout nanny duties?
 - You can post job offers
-- See Nanny ratings based on previous jobs they've completed
+- See Nanny ratings based on previous jobs they've completed.
+- Connect with other parents.
 - Book a nanny
 - etc
 <br />